The Cheeky Monkey Media Blog

 A horizontal stroke is called a bar.
 Occasionally a crossbar will also be called a bar.

-The horizontal stroke connecting two other strokes.
+The horizontal stroke connects two other strokes.